BlankName450/BlankName450/README.md

 🧑‍💻 Front-End Developer | 💡 Code Whisperer | 💻 Graduate Who Writes More Than Just "Hello World" | 💻 JavaScript Enthusiast | 🚀 Open Source Contributor

 Welcome to my corner of GitHub, where I break things (on purpose), fix them (accidentally), and somehow build working apps in the process.
-I'm a Computer Science graduate with a love for clean UI, messy `console.log()`s.
+I'm a Computer Science graduate with a love for clean UI, messy `console.log()`s, and smooth UX.

 ---